FOMOED - Trading Dashboard

 Hierarchy changes were validated by reductions in decision latency.

-Componentized Dashboard System
+Componentized Dashboard

 A modular framework replaced rigid layouts.
 Panels, widgets, and indicators functioned as reusable primitives governed by consistent spatial logic, interaction rules, and state behavior.